Daniel J. Frey

 The movie is Judgement at Nuremberg.

-Told is the true story of how German people led by their government committed selfish murder against the whole world.
+Told is the true story of how German people, led by their government, committed selfish murder against the whole world.

-Specifically, the Holocaust.
+Specifically, the Jewish Holocaust.

-The purposeful elimination of a people, a culture for the purpose of the economic blame game.
+The purposeful elimination of a people, a culture, for the purpose of the economic blame game.

 For the purpose of the idea of racial purity.